 If you have ever come across Setúbal, you probably know the district is mostly known for their unspoiled beaches, stunning landscapes – and of course, great seafood!
 Setúbal district has had a history of being the most important center of Portugal’s fishing industry, and you can still see the connection to the ocean and water today.

-Setubal is located approximately forty kilometres (25 miles) south of Lisbon, Portugal’s capital, and lies on the northern bank of the Sado River estuary.
-It is also connected to the Arrabida Hills Natural Park, which makes it an ideal place to live in if you love nature but still want to live close to a metropolitan city.
+Setubal is located approximately forty kilometers (25 miles) south of Lisbon, Portugal’s capital, and lies on the northern bank of the Sado River estuary.
+It is also connected to the Arrábida Hills Natural Park, which makes it an ideal place to live in if you love úature but still want to live close to a metropolitan city.

 The attractive Non-Habitual Residency (NHR) tax benefit program also plays a major role in why many internationals choose to move to Portugal as well as the low crime rate, competitive prices on real estate and the perfect climate for those who love to bask in the sun.
 There are also two international schools in the area: St. Peter’s School and International School of Palmela.
 If you are looking for something else, you can commute to Lisbon, which has fourteen international institutions to choose from.

-Interested in moving to the district of Setubal?
-Have a look at our area guides to find out more about living here and start looking for your dream property with Casafari.
+Interested in moving to Setúbal district?
+Have a look at our area guides to find out more about living here and start looking for your dream property with CASAFARI.